Sushi & Sake – Albuquerque, New Mexico

 Over the past quarter century or so, sushi’s burgeoning popularity has meant the dilution of the product.
 You no longer have to visit a Japanese restaurant for sushi.
 In Albuquerque, you can find passable to good sushi served in Vietnamese, Thai and Chinese restaurants.
 You can even find sushi in local organic food superstores throughout the city.
 It’s highly unlikely this sushi is prepared by chefs schooled in the traditional ways.
 This does not mean the sushi is inedible (although a true sushi snob could never choke any of it down).

 Contemporary sushi chefs, even many from Japan, craft their own creative variations to their sushi, in essence creating the antithesis of the “purity” for which traditionalists strive.
 Another sushi tradition which has started to fall by the wayside is the prohibition of female sushi chefs.
 Several reasons, the most plausible having to do with traditional gender role assignments, are given for the scarcity of female sushi chefs.
 There is also no scarcity of Mexican sushi chefs throughout the fruited plain, a fact relished by Anthony Bourdain who championed immigrants.

-In the Duke City, the restaurant with the most creative sushi offerings is Sushi & Sake on Central Avenue which closed its doors in 2018, another Nob Hill victim of high lease rates and an approximate 30 percent drop in business in recent years (can you say ART?)
+In the Duke City, the restaurant with arguably the most creative sushi offerings was Sushi & Sake on Central Avenue which closed its doors in 2018, another Nob Hill victim of high lease rates and an approximate 30 percent drop in business in recent years (can you say ART?)
 In 2010, a second instantiation of Sushi & Sake launched, the scion being located on Academy where Tomato Cafe once held court for more than a decade.
 In 2019, Sushi & Sake returned to Central Avenue, just a few blocks east of its inaugural location.